Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

 Further History Surrounding the Castle

-“Kylemore is an oasis of peace in a restless world and we, as a community, are glad to share this peace with all who visit.
-The Benedictine life is balanced with prayer and work (Ora et Labora) and at the Abbey we invite those who wish to do so, to join us in prayer.
+“Kylemore is an oasis of peace in a restless world, and we, as a community, are glad to share this peace with all who visit.
+The Benedictine life is balanced with prayer and work (Ora et Labora), and at the Abbey, we invite those who wish to do so to join us in worship.

-Kylemore’s history is not by any means free from tragedy, as an enormous fire took hold of the Abbey in 1959.
-According to Lady Abbess Agnes, the youngest Abbess in Europe at the age of 36, recalled the terrifying events of that fateful night, “I remember waking up about two in the morning, and I heard a cracking sound…I ran up to the school dormitory, and I called the nun sleeping there and told her to get the girls up.
+Kylemore’s history is not free from tragedy, as an enormous fire took hold of the Abbey in 1959.
+According to Lady Abbess, Agnes, the youngest Abbess in Europe at 36, recalled the terrifying events of that fateful night, “I remember waking up about two in the morning, and I heard a cracking sound…I ran to the school dormitory, called the nun sleeping there and told her to get the girls up.

-We got them out the back way, there was a door leading onto the mountain at the back.
-If that door had not been there we would all have been burnt.
-We had just got out in a time when the whole dormitory was up in flames.”
+We got them out the back way, a door leading onto the mountain at the back.
+We would all have been burnt if that door had not been there.
+We had just got out at a time when the whole dormitory was up in flames.”

 Castle Legends

-Now, comes the part about the legend.
+Now comes the part about the legend.
 It is said that a beautiful white horse rises from the water in front of the Abbey once every seven years.
-In 2011, several Kylemore Abbey staff members, on a particularly windy day, claimed to have seen a white horse on the lake’s surface.
+In 2011, several Kylemore Abbey staff members claimed to have seen a white horse on the lake’s surface on a particularly windy day.

-It was only white foam raised by the strong wind, but the “apparition” only fueled the legend.
-Kylemore is therefore often referred to as “Pol a Capall”, which translates as ‘The Place of the Horse’.
+The strong wind raised only white foam, but the “apparition” only fueled the legend.
+Kylemore is, therefore, often referred to as “Pol a Capall”, which translates as ‘The Place of the Horse’.

 Blarney Castle (Kiss the Blarney Stone!)

-Everyone must have heard the popular idiom once or twice in their lifetimes, but have you ever wondered where it actually originated?
+Everyone must have heard the popular idiom once or twice, but have you ever wondered where it originated?
 This is perhaps one of the most well-known Irish urban legends.
-The medieval fortress located in Country Cork is perhaps one of the most famous castles to spawn a legend that has lasted for hundreds of years.
+The medieval fortress in Cork is probably one of the most famous castles, and it spawned a legend that has lasted for hundreds of years.

 Creation of Blarney Castle

-Although it was originally constructed in the 13th century, nothing much remains of the original fort as it was destroyed in 1446.
+Although it was initially constructed in the 13th century, nothing much remains of the original fort as it was destroyed in 1446.
 It was rebuilt again by Cormac Laidir MacCarthy, Lord of Muscry.

 Legend of Blarney Stone

-As for the legend that has been tied to the fort for so long, it is said that if you kiss the Blarney stone, located at the castle’s peak, upside down, you will receive the gift of eloquence.
+As for the legend that has been tied to the fort for so long, it is said that if you kiss the Blarney stone at the castle’s peak upside down, you will receive the gift of eloquence.
 The legend was perpetuated by many world leaders and public figures who have taken it upon themselves to take the almost impossible risk, including Winston Churchill, Mick Jagger, Laurel and Hardy,

-Thankfully, the once extremely dangerous endeavour is now slightly more safeguarded as the parapet is now fitted with wrought-iron guide rails and protective crossbars.
-However, the climb is still not recommended for the faint of heart or for those with extreme fear of heights.
+Thankfully, the once dangerous endeavour is now slightly more safeguarded as the parapet is fitted with wrought-iron guide rails and protective crossbars.
+However, the climb is still not recommended for the faint of heart or those with extreme fear of heights.

 More Legends Surrounding Blarney Stone

 If you can kiss that stone, the gift of eloquence will be conferred upon you.”
 Cormac, who was not known as an eloquent speaker at all before that incident, went on to persuade the queen that he should not be deprived of his land.
-The word “blarney,” means skilful flattery or nonsense, and it supposedly came into use after the incidence with Queen Elizabeth.
+The word “blarney,” means skilful flattery or nonsense.
+It supposedly came into use after the incident with Queen Elizabeth.

 The legend of the Blarney Stone was shared far and wide, with many believing its supernatural powers.
 Below is a snippet from the Washington Post on the powers bestowed upon Winston Churchill, one of the many who have braved the dangerous climb for the sake of the precious gift.